Commonly Asked Questions

 CPESN USA Participation Fees

-Q. If you are in multiple local CPESN networks, will the CPESN USA participation fee increase?
+Q. If a pharmacy is participating in multiple local CPESN networks, will the CPESN USA participation fee increase?

-No, the $85 per pharmacy, per month fee remains $85 regardless of the number of CPESN Networks the participating pharmacy joins.
+No. The $95 per pharmacy, per month fee remains $95 regardless of the number of CPESN pharmacies that join under a single owner.

 Q. Can CPESN USA participation fees be subsidized by a local network sponsor or partner?

 Yes, a third party can subsidize CPESN USA participation fees up to a limit.
-Local networks can find sponsors or partners to offset up to $40 per pharmacy, per month (47% of the $85 per pharmacy, per month fee).
-As a clinically integrated network, CPESN USA requires participating pharmacies to have a financial commitment in the network, commonly referred to as, “skin in the game.”
-Each participating pharmacy’s financial commitment must be at least 53% of the required monthly fees which is the portion of the fees that directly cover the costs of clinical improvements.
+Local networks can find sponsors or partners to offset up to $45 per pharmacy, per month of the $95 per pharmacy, per month fee or up to $40 per pharmacy, per month of the discounted $85 per pharmacy, per month fee.
+As a clinically integrated network, CPESN USA requires participating pharmacies to have a financial commitment in the network, commonly referred to as “skin in the game.”
+Each participating pharmacy’s financial commitment must be at least 50% of the required monthly fees in order to demonstrate “skin in the game”.

 Q. In addition to CPESN USA participation fees, will a local CPESN network charge participation fees?